-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS.
-CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Primary Registration District No.....
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEAT County...
+Registration District No......
+(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 4.
 COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) I HEREBY CERTIFY, That I attended deceased from 5a.
-IF MARRIED, WIDOWED, OR DIVORCED 15 ,1915, 6 Thorops 3 , 19 300 HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS DAYS brs. day, ...
-8. OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work CONTRIBUTORY..... (b) General nature of industry, " (SECONDARY) business, or establishment in which employed (or employer)... (c) Name of employer 18.
+SINGLE: MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HOSBAND OF (OR) WIFE OF death occurred, on the date stated above, at......
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE If LESS than 1 YEARS MONTHS DAYS day,hrs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR TOWN) ...
-WHAT TEST CONFIRMED DIAGNOSIS?
-(STATE OR COUNTRY) State the DISPANE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN).
-(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicinal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) (SPATE OR COUNTRY) 6.
+NAME OF FATHER of information 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN) WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the Dishash Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTER!
+HOMICIDAL.
 (See reverse side for additional space.)
-14. BURIAL CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-ADDRESS
+14. 19.
+PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+20. JUNDERTAKER ADDRESS